rancher/docs/content/rancher/v2.x/en/installation/upgrades-rollbacks/upgrades/ha/_index.md

 > **Note:** The above is an example, there may be more values from the previous step that need to be appended.

-Alternatively, it's possible to reuse current values and make small changes with the `--reuse-values` flag.
+Alternatively, it's possible to export the current values to a file and reference that file during upgrade.
 For example, to only change the Rancher version:

 ```
+helm get values rancher -n cattle-system -o yaml > values.yaml

 helm upgrade rancher rancher-<CHART_REPO>/rancher \
   --namespace cattle-system \
-  --reuse-values \
+  -f values.yaml \
   --version=2.4.5
 ```